 - Consider a larger litter box, to make finding an unused area of litter easier.

-- Make odor your enemy – your your skae and your cats’!
+- Make odor your enemy – your your sake and your cats’!
 The best cat litter for multiple cats is one which really stays on top of bad smells.

 How can cats share a litter box happily?